iliao2345/iliao2345.github.io/blog_posts/arc_agi_without_pretraining/arc_agi_without_pretraining.md

   <td width="50%">
   <strong> 200 steps of learning:</strong>
   <br><br/>
   The network output now shows larger blobs of colors that are cut off by the light blue borders.
-The network has noticed the common usage of borders to demarcate blobs of colors in other outputs, and applies the same idea here.
-The network has also noticed black corner blobs in other given outputs, which the network imitates.
+It has noticed the common usage of borders to demarcate blobs of colors in other outputs, and applies the same idea here.
+It has also noticed black corner blobs in other given outputs, which the network imitates.
   </td>
   <td width="50%"><img align="right" src="./resources/272f95fa_at_200_steps.png"></td>
   </tr>